-If you have a standard MADI connection (not a DiGiCo DiGiRack) to your SD7, you can set the console to display the MADI with generic signal names, i.e. MADI 1, MADI 2.. etc. through to MADI 56 instead of the usual rack style names.
+If you have a standard MADI connection (not a DiGiCo Rack) to your SD9, you can set the SD9 to display the MADI with generic signal names, i.e. MADI 1, MADI 2.. etc. through to MADI 56 instead of the usual rack style names.
 The naming does not affect the signal, but makes routing signals easier.